do not have any confirmed cases of Rapid ʻŌhiʻa Death from any island other than the Island of Hawai

 4) Clean gear and tools, including shoes and clothes, before and after entering forests.
 Brush all soil off of tools and gear, then spray with 70% rubbing alcohol.
 Wash clothes with hot water and soap.

-5) Wash your vehicle with a pressure-washer and detergent if you’ve been off-roading or have picked up mud from driving.
+5) Wash your vehicle with a high pressure-hose or washer if you’ve been off-roading or have picked up mud from driving.
 Clean all soil off of tires and vehicle undercarriage.